Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Experimental Setup

 \section{Experimental Setup}

 \textbf{Models:} In our proposed approach, we have a sentence-level NMT system that generates an initial hypothesis and an LLM which then improves it.
-Nonetheless, we want a strong NMT model to assess the benefits of using LLM's.
-Therefore, we use pre-trained DeltaLM\footnote{We use the \href{https://github.com/microsoft/unilm/tree/master/deltalm}{$\triangle$LM base} model with $360M$ parameters} \citep{ma2021deltalm} ($\triangle$ LM) for initializing our NMT sentence-level model.
-While for LLM, we use the recently open-sourced \href{https://huggingface.co/meta-llama/Llama-2-13b-chat-hf}{Llama-2-13b-chat-hf} \citep{touvron2023llama} as it is instruction-finetuned, reasonable compute and memory requirements when adapting with 4bit Q-LORA \citep{dettmers2023qLORA}.
+Nonetheless, we want a strong NMT model to assess the benefits of using LLMs.
+Therefore, we fine-tune the pre-trained DeltaLM\footnote{We use the \href{https://github.com/microsoft/unilm/tree/master/deltalm}{$\triangle$LM base} model with $360M$ parameters} \citep{ma2021deltalm} ($\triangle$ LM) for initializing our NMT sentence-level model (Refer to Appendix \ref{sec:train_details_deltalm} for more details).
+For LLM, we use the recently open-sourced \href{https://huggingface.co/meta-llama/Llama-2-13b-chat-hf}{Llama-2-13b-chat-hf} \citep{touvron2023llama} as it is instruction-finetuned and has reasonable compute and memory requirements when adapting with 4bit Q-LoRA \citep{dettmers2023qLoRA}.

+During training (Refer to Appendix \ref{sec:train_details} for more details), we mask the loss on the prompt, which means that the LLM is exclusively trained to predict the reference given the source and hypothesis.

 \textbf{Datasets \& Metrics:} We primarily focus on translating talks from \textbf{English to German} at a document-level.
-This choice is based on the availability of document-level parallel data, the current state of sentence-level NMT quality, and the necessity for contextual information in this translation direction.
+This choice is based on the large availability of document-level parallel data, the current state of sentence-level NMT quality, and the necessity for contextual information in this translation direction.

-For training our sentence NMT and post-editor LLM's, we utilize the MuST-C V3 Corpus \citep{di-gangi-etal-2019-must}.
-This corpus aligns well with our objectives, as it contains parallel data annotated with talk IDs, and with potential real-world scenarios of Speech Translation at the document-level.
+For training our sentence NMT and post-editor LLMs, we utilize the MuST-C V3 Corpus \citep{di-gangi-etal-2019-must}.
+This corpus aligns well with our objectives, as it contains parallel data annotated with talk IDs for document-level translation.

 For testing, we report results on three test sets.
 First, we select a subset of the training corpus with the most contextual phenomena in the speeches.
 This choice stems from the fact that the need for context is not always prevalent, and hence, standard tests may not suffice for document-level evaluation.
 To identify such contextual phenomena, we employ the MuDA tagger \citep{fernandes-etal-2023-translation}, which automatically tags words requiring contextual information in the training corpus.
 We select talks with the highest number of tags for each phenomenon, resulting in 14 talks in our test sets, addressing contextual occurrences related to pronouns, formality, and lexical cohesion.
 Then, we remove the selected talks from our training data and use them for testing.